Mission & Goals

 HTTU Goal 4b.
 Foster collaborations with the scientific community and state and federal agencies.

 - Expand partnership with The Nature Conservancy to complete inventories on TNC lands in White, Jackson, and Putnam Counties.

 - Work with the Tennessee Division of Natural Areas, private landowners, and other land managers to determine a priority list of areas in need of floristic inventories.

-- Collaborate with professors across the TTU campus to encourage students to utilize the herbarium for research projects that span disciplines.
+- Collaborate with professors across the TN Tech campus to encourage students to utilize the herbarium for research projects that span disciplines.

 - Collaborate with the Tennessee Division of Natural Areas to identify regions in middle Tennessee that have of significant phylogenetic diversity and endemism.